 \begin{abcrule}[Thiele methods, $w$-Thiele\footnotemark] \begin{changebar} A Thiele method is parameterized by a non-decreasing function $w:\naturals\to\reals$ with $w(0)=0$.
 The score of a committee $W$ given a profile $A$ is defined as the $w$-Thiele method returns committees with maximum score. \end{changebar} \end{abcrule}

-Indeed, AV is the $w$-Thiele method with $w(x)=x$; CC is the $w$-Thiele method with $w(x)=\min(1, x)$.
-This follows immediately from the respective definitions.
+Indeed, AV is the $w$-Thiele method with $w(x)=x$, and CC is the $w$-Thiele method with $w(x)=\min(1, x)$.
+This is an immediate consequence of the respective definitions.

 The following Thiele method is arguably one of the most important: Proportional Approval Voting, in short PAV.
 Also this rule was defined in Thiele's original paper~\cite{Thie95a}.
-The definition (and properties) of PAV crucially depend on the harmonic function.
+The definition (and properties) of PAV crucially depend on the sequence of harmonic numbers.